 |Achieving executive and internal buy-in/consensus at different phases in the RFP process|

-Jumpstarting your RFP process
+Jumpstarting Your RFP Process

 Whether you work independently or alongside your TMC, it’s important to have the right data in place when requesting an RFP.
 Data is the critical element that supports your argument for deeper discounts and amenities, which directly impact your organization’s bottom line.

-What to include in your RFP
+What to Include in Your Travel Management RFP

-Your request for proposal should be focused on your unique business goals and objectives.
+Your RFP should be focused on your unique business goals and objectives.
 Throughout the document, focus on specifics that will be useful to the supplier category (i.e. if you are looking to negotiate preferred hotel rates, airline discounts, or car rental contracts) versus including broad-sweeping data on your entire corporate travel program.
 You will also need to determine if your bid is opened to all suppliers in the category or limited to a select vendor(s).

 Your RFP should include the following information: